awmleer/neuron/README.md

 # Neuron

-This project is no longer maintained.
+This project is now refactoring.

 Here is a short [demo](https://youtu.be/QhlMofL9cqI) video.